Open Source Courier Prime Font (All About It and How to Download)

 On IBM’s best-selling Selectric II typewriter, it was the standard typeface.
-And, then very soon it became the default font in Hollywood.
-Nowadays, it has become a free alternative for filmmakers when it comes to efficiency and quality.
-It’s actually the uniformity of this valuable font that enabled movie makers to make correct estimates and comparisons.
+And, then, very soon, it became the default font in Hollywood.
+It has become a free alternative for filmmakers regarding efficiency and quality.
+The uniformity of this valuable font enabled movie makers to make correct estimates and comparisons.

 This magnificent aging technology has been delivering some fantastic results.
 So, cast a glance at some of the characteristics of Courier Prime Font:

-- In order to create faux italics, there are other couriers that only do the work of slanting the letters.
-However, with the help of courier font you can have the modeled off casual script and completely new face of vintage typewriters that truly looks outstanding.
+- To create faux italics, other couriers only do the work of slanting the letters.
+However, with the help of courier font, you can have the modeled-off casual script and the utterly new face of vintage typewriters that look outstanding.

 - You may easily swap it out one for one since this Courier Font simply matches the metrics of Courier Final Draft and Courier as well.
 Not just this, it can be optimized for 12 point size.
 Thus, it’s right to say that it has been designed for screenwriters.

 - No doubt, screen plays have an ample amount of white space and that is the reason why it has been made a bit heavier to balance out the things perfectly.
 It looks just as best on your monitor as it appears to be out of the LCD printer.

 Here are the font styles for the regular font.